liangyuwei/liangyuwei/README.md

-+ :mortar_board: Pursing a MASc. at ZJU.
++ :mortar_board: Pursing an MASc. at Robotics Lab in ZJU.
 + :book: Research interest in Motion Retargeting for robots, Imitation Learning, and Dual-arm manipulators.
 + :house: Homepage at [liangyuwei.github.io](https://liangyuwei.github.io/)